 Consider the fact that a typical dining table on a residential campus is used three times a day, on some 360 or more days per year.
 That’s 1,080 uses annually.
 And with more facilities adopting multi-use spaces, those dining pieces instantly become workstations, craft tables and display areas as well.
 Greater use means a greater need for durability.

-Protected by a five-year warranty, our signature TOUGH STUFF! seating, bedroom, dining room and study furniture is our most durable line.
+Protected by a10-year warranty, our signature TOUGH STUFF! seating, bedroom, dining room and study furniture is our most durable line.
 It features solid wood construction (no splits or splices), dovetail joints and precision trim.
 Also, the water-resistant lacquered surfaces and laminate tops meet heavy duty specifications.
 Everything in the collection is proven to last longer than ordinary retail furniture.

 Many of our customers come back to us with terrific stories about how long their TOUGH STUFF! collections have lasted—sometimes with resale value, too.
 Now that’s some smart recycling.